lvasquez/lvasquez.github.io/_posts/2015-01-19-JavaScript-IO-MySql.md

 and Mysql, I'm using right now the new release of **[JavaScript I/O](https://iojs.org/){:target="_blank"}**, but if you are using nodeJs doesn't matter because the npm packages are the same.

 If you saw my older posts maybe you noticed that I like to use **[KendoUI](http://demos.telerik.com/kendo-ui/){:target="_blank"}** components, and in this case it will be not the exception.
-I like the Kendo UI components because are really easy to use and I always like show that we can use this components with different technologies with the same functionality.
+I like the Kendo UI components because are really easy to use and I always like show that we can use these components with different technologies with the same functionality.
 If you saw one of my last posts, I used **[ASP WebApi](http://www.asp.net/web-api/){:target="_blank"}** with **[RavenDB](http://ravendb.net/){:target="_blank"}** in the server side but this time I will use Express and Mysql.

 So these are the technologies used